jrwarwick/snis-web-consoles/README.md

 Science Details Screen
 Once an entity is resolved by the scanner and selected, you can press the DETAILS button to see more details about the selected item.
 What you see depends on the type of the item.
 The Warp Factor value gives you an idea of what value to use if you wish to travel to the entity via the warp drive (that is, you may want to relay this information to the NAVIGATION OFFICER.)
-If the entity is a ship, the SHIELD PROFILE may indicate that some phaser frequency might be especially effective (so you may want to relay this information to theWEAPONS OFFICER.)
+If the entity is a ship, the SHIELD PROFILE may indicate that some phaser frequency might be especially effective (so you may want to relay this information to the WEAPONS OFFICER.)
 #### LRS
 Long Range Scanner Controls
 The long range scanner is useful for locating distant planets and starbases.
 It shows a 3D view of the space around your ship.